-4.7 Policyholder protection
+4.5 Policyholder protection

-4.7.1 Viable pool sizes
+4.5.1 Viable pool sizes

-The problems of mortality uncertainty and ways of smoothing have been discussed in section 4.6 above.
-Actuaries need to understand the membership size needed to meet the members' expectation of stability, and the plans to achieve and maintain that level of membership (or plans to smooth these risks in other ways).
-There also need to be clear courses of action set out for the equitable treatment of members should that level of membership not be achieved within an acceptable time horizon, or if the membership drops below that level.
-The equitable treatment of members needs to be paramount and principles and rules clearly set out.
+The problems of mortality uncertainty and ways of smoothing have been discussed in Section 4.1.4 above.
+Actuaries need to understand the pool size needed to meet the annuitants' expectation of stability, and the plans to achieve and maintain that level of membership (or plans to smooth these risks in other ways).
+There also need to be clear courses of action set out for the equitable treatment of annuitants if that level of membership is not achieved within an acceptable time horizon, or if the membership drops below that level.
+The equitable treatment of annuitants needs to be paramount, and principles and rules clearly set out in contracts/policy documents.